-Some options require the Authority to be classed as a 'Professional' counterparty under MiFID II in order to be able to access them and we have worked with counterparties to ensure relevant access is maintained.
+Some options require MiFID II in order to be able to access them and counterparties to ensure maintained.
 Accounting rules mean that certain financial instruments need to be valued at year end and paper gains/losses at the balance sheet date are charged to the income and expenditure account.
 Such instruments do not form the mainstay of our Strategy however.